xxks-kkk/linuxjedi.co.uk/content/pages/landing.md

-I like to spend time on both system and machine learning: system programming is deeply rooted in my heart that cannot easily get rid of; machine learning is like the magic trick that the audience always want to know how it works.
+I like to spend time on both system and machine learning: system programming is deeply rooted in my heart that cannot easily get rid of; machine learning is like the magic trick that I always want to know how it works.
 I come back to the academia in the hope of finding the spark between these two fascinating fields.
 You can find more about me in my [LinkedIn page](http://cn.linkedin.com/in/zhu45) or my [resume]({attach}/assets/zeyuan-hu-cv.pdf).
 When I'm exhausted, I like to